The Edison Home Phonograph was very aptly named -- an early machine intended

 be a popular and durable seller with over 400,000 sold during the next 20 years.

-The first few hundred Homes made used a small and very underpowered clock motor.
+The first few hundred Homes used a small and very underpowered clock motor.
 This was soon replaced with a more substantial spring motor, which differs from later Homes in many details.
-It order to cut down on weight, the top casting was made with an opening under the feedscrew.
-This was soon changed to a solid casting, making these "skeletal" Homes, as they are known among collectors, very hard to find.
-This machine dates to mid-1897 and has several features that are unique to the earliest Homes, notably the small rest cast into the topworks to support the reproducer lift lever when the machine was not in use, an unusual notch in the opening for the on/off switch, firmly holding the lever in position, brass governor balls, and the crank handle with a plate marked "National Phonograph Co."
+The top casting was initially made with an opening under the feedscrew but this was soon changed to a solid casting, making these "skeletal" Homes, as they are known among collectors, very hard to find.
+This machine dates to June 1897 and has several features that are unique to the earliest Homes, notably the small rest cast into the topworks to support the reproducer lift lever when the machine was not in use, an unusual notch in the opening for the on/off switch, firmly holding the lever in position, brass governor balls, and the crank handle with a plate marked "National Phonograph Co."
 These details were discontinued by the end of 1897.
 It lacks the Edison signature trademark, which was first used at around serial number 2100.
-The all-brass mandrel is yet another early feature, by 1898 Edison Homes had nickel-plated mandrels.
+The all-brass mandrel is yet another early featureóby 1898 Edison Homes had nickel-plated mandrels.

 (RETURN TO MAIN PHONOGRAPH PAGE)